Tracy McGrady, otherwise known as T-Mac, was not a household name in 1998.

 In his rookie season (the 1997-1998 season), Mcgrady averaged 7.0 PPG and 4.2 RPG while starting 17 of the 64 games he appeared in.

 Keep in mind that McGrady is 18 years old during his rookie campaign.

 Fast forward to the next season when he is joined by distant cousin Vince Carter after the Raptors selected him in what would later become known as the Vince Carter draft class.

 Carter immediately electrified the entire country of Canada with his highlight-reel dunks and Jordan-esque style of play.

 Although McGrady wasn’t much of a 3-point shooter in Toronto, he was known as a good defender who could guard the opposing team’s top perimeter threats.
-McGrady’s length and athleticism allowed him to bother opposing ball handlers and even protect the rim at times.
+McGrady’s length and athleticism allowed him to bother opposing ball handlers and even sometimes protect the rim.